-Emotet started as a banking trojan some five years ago but has turned into so much more.
+Emotet started as a banking trojan at some point in 2014 but has turned into so much more.
 Nowadays, it has become one of the most dangerous botnets and malware droppers-for-hire in the world.
 To fully monetize the attacks, Emotet often drops new banking trojans, email harvesters, self-propagation mechanisms, information stealers, and even ransomware.

 One of the most ingenious and menacing ways through which Emotet infected victims was through stolen email content.
 The malware would swipe a victim's inbox and copy existing conversations, which it will then use in its own emails.
 Emotet will quote the bodies of real messages in a "reply" to a victim's unread email, in a bid to trick them into opening a malware-laced attachment, usually in the guise of a Microsoft Word document.